ceph/ceph/doc/rados/operations/crush-map.rst

    movement provided that the cluster has hit one of the problematic conditions.

-This tunable option is special because it has absolutely no impact on the required kernel version in the client side.
+This tunable option is notable in that it has absolutely no impact on the required kernel version in the client side.

 hammer (CRUSH_V4)